exploring zellige tile look alikes: stylish alternatives for any room

 there is one other factor to consider here: finding an experienced tile installer who has the skill (and patience) necessary to work with this very special artisanal tile. if you can’t find a contractor with the right experience, or if your contractor is more skilled at installing other types of tile, you might be better off going with a zellige tile alternative.

-wider range of colors, patterns, or finishes
+range of colors, patterns, or finishes

 zellige tile already comes in a vast array of colors, patterns, and finishes. but maybe you find that you prefer the color range or shapes of glazed terracotta. or, perhaps you prefer a 2.5” x 8” size glazed brick tile over a 2” x 6” size zellige tile. these are other valid reasons you might seek out an alternative to zellige tile.

-installation options
+installation complexity

 zellige tile is immensely versatile. we’ve seen it grace shower walls, bathroom floors, kitchen backsplashes, fireplace surrounds, and other interior surfaces. in warmer climates, it’s suitable for the pool waterline as well.